nurdidemm/Textual-Data-Clustering/README.md

 The program preprocesses each document in the dataset to auto-generate keywords, or topics using Stanford CoreNLP library and follows the  object oriented programming paradigm with Java.

-• a class to perform the pre-processing of textual data.
+• a class to perform the pre-processing of textual data

 • a class that takes care of generating the term-document matrix and applies the TF-IDF transformation

 • a class that implements the similarity methods

 • a class that is responsible for data clustering

- The code performs the following steps:
+> The code performs the following steps:

 --> filters and removes stopwords